nvilloria/gtapshape/README.md

 - Thanks to the [GTAP](https://www.gtap.agecon.purdue.edu/) Center for developing and providing open source and free access to the the Agro-Ecological Zones data and modeling framework.
-Cameron-Harp and Villoriaauthors acknowledge funding from the USDA Economic Research Service Cooperative agreement \# 58-3000-2-0087 and from USDA National Institute of Food and Agriculture (NIFA) under Hatch project number S1072 and competitive grant number 2022-10683.
+Cameron-Harp and Villoria acknowledge funding from the USDA Economic Research Service Cooperative agreement \# 58-3000-2-0087 and from USDA National Institute of Food and Agriculture (NIFA) under Hatch project number S1072 and competitive grant number 2022-10683.
 The findings and conclusions in this publication are those of the author(s) and should